 Don’t give your audience a chance to convert on just one offer.
 Give them the chance to convert on LOTS of offers!
 Lead generation leads to lead nurturing.
 Say that fast three times.
 The more you can qualify your leads, and the more those leads engage with your content, the better.

 This is especially useful if you offer several different services.
-A lead might have been quite interested in your advice on disaster recover options for SMEs, but they’re very interested in your guide on machine learning.
-Aim to have several offers that are relevant to what you do as a business and what might interest different members of your target audience.
+A lead might have been quite interested in your advice on disaster recovery options for SMEs, but they’re very interested in your guide on machine learning.
+Aim for several offers relevant to your business that might interest different members of your target audience.

 16. Making things hard for the user

-If you’ve successful managed to get a visitor interested in your offer, then make sure it’s as simple and easy for that visitor to get the information.
+If you’ve successfully got a visitor interested in your offer, make sure it’s as simple as possible for them to get the information.

-A lot of the time we see businesses spending a lot of time working on having a beautiful landing page or website, but the execution of the user journey is clunky, slow and convoluted.
-That’s one of the great benefits with using Hubspot – it couldn’t be easier to enjoy the best of both worlds.
+A lot of the time we see businesses with a beautiful landing page or website, but the execution of the user journey is clunky, slow and convoluted.
+That’s one of the great benefits of HubSpot – it couldn’t be easier to enjoy the best of both worlds.

 14 ideas to turn B2B website visitors into leads